 This is a pretty major safety drawback, and it meant that folders were only seen as suitable for light work.
 In fact in the Middle Ages and through to the Victorian period what they were mostly used for was trimming quill pens.
 In Britain and the Commonwealth “penknife” is still the generic term for folders.

 The first true locks appeared in Spain in the early 18th century, using teeth on the back spring that caught a notch in the blade.
 They weren’t very reliable though.
-A safer alternative was a twist collar that locked the blade in position, like the ever-popular French Opinel, but they’re still wasn’t a really usable locking folder.
+A safer alternative was a twist collar that locked the blade in position, like the ever-popular French Opinel, but they’re still weren’t a really usable locking folder.

 Within weeks of its launch, it had become the most popular folder in history, and it became such an icon that many people used “Buck knife” as a generic term for all lockback knives.
 Most modern folders can trace their ancestry back to this famous Buck or one of its competitors.

 What’s most impressive about the Buck 110 is that, 53 years after it was launched, it’s still in production – and it’s barely changed at all through the decades.
 It goes without saying that it doesn’t look or handle much like a modern folder because design and materials have come a long way since 1963, but in its way, it’s become as much of an American design icon as a Zippo lighter or Coke bottle.

 If you’re looking for a classic buck hunting knife that’s also still a very capable tool, check our detailed Buck 110 review and find out if it’s the perfect folding hunting knife for you!